21lakshh/Diabetes-Prediction/README.md

 ##### **Getting Started**
 Deployed using Streamlit as a web-application
 Clone the repo and install dependencies.
 Run the python file and try it yourself!

+you need to run the following commands in the terminal
+- **cd Diabetes**
+- **streamlit run app.py**